Frequently Asked Questions

-Yes, you can apply for this call this academic year 2019.
-However please note members of staff may submit no more than two applications for promotion in the same three-year period.
+Yes, you can apply for this call this academic year 2020.
+The restriction has been removed whereby members of staff may submit no more than two applications for promotion in the same three-year period.
 Each application shall be judged on its own merits, regardless of the outcome of any application in previous year(s).

 Evaluation and Assessment of Applications